-- You must have enough money to cover your stay and any other expenses.
-The following guidelines apply:
+- You have enough money to cover your stay and any other expenses:

 - You must have valid medical insurance or travel insurance that covers medical expenses.
 The insurance must provide cover for at least 15,000 US dollar in medical expenses and include hospital care, emergency treatment and repatriation (including in the event of death).